francktrouillez/advent_of_code_2022/README.md

 This is my proposed solution for the AdventOfCode 2022

-I've chose to work with Ruby :diamonds: for this edition!
+I've chosen to work with Ruby :diamonds: for this edition!